Budget travellers stay at hostels, right? It’s either that or outside in a hammock. But never at a hotel…

 We’ll leave no feculent motel pillow unturned in our search for the ULTIMATE marshmallow mattress… at a reasonable price.

-We’re now running through the top picks of America’s finest cheap hotel chains.
+We’re now running through the top picks of America’s most affordable hotel chains.
 Despite what you may have heard, not all cheap hotels in the USA are dens of debauchery and decay.

 Nay, these babies are sparkly clean and lined with the amenities to keep a smile on any soulful bachelor’s face!
 Standards are high and renovations and refurbishments are surprisingly regular amongst most of these listings.